dat3021/Snowflake-dbt-dagster/README.md

 ## **Learning Outcomes**

-Through this project, I gained a deeper understanding of:

-1. How to integrate and orchestrate **dbt** workflows within **Dagster**.
+- How to integrate and orchestrate **dbt** workflows within **Dagster**.
+And understand some concept about how **dagster** work with dbt like the usage of manifest file.
-2. Configuring and optimizing **Snowflake** as a scalable data warehouse.
+- Configuring **Snowflake** as a scalable data warehouse.
+Learn how to transform data in separate steps in **dbt**, such as staging, fact tables, or view tables, and understand the advantages of transforming data this way.
-3. The benefits of modular pipeline design for ease of debugging and scalability.
-4. How to handle dependencies between tasks in a real-world ELT pipeline.
+- Self-learning new tools and effectively dealing with problems or bugs.

 ---

 ## **Future Improvements**

-- Adding tests for dbt models and integrating test results into Dagster workflows.
+- Adding more useful tests for dbt models and integrating test results into Dagster workflows.
-- Implementing CI/CD pipelines for deploying dbt models.
+- Implementing CI/CD pipelines for deploying dbt models and understand the concept.
 - Expanding the project to include additional tools like Apache Airflow or Prefect for comparison.
-- Using sensor-based triggers to handle real-time or event-driven data workflows.